Major Street, Stockton-on-Tees TS18

 A Catholic chapel was built in Stockton in about 1790, but the present building, which was the first permanent Catholic church to be established on Teesside in the nineteenth century, was opened on 7 July 1842 by Bishop Mostyn.
 A new and larger church had been necessitated by the large-scale arrival of immigrants, many of them Irish, looking for work in the ship repair, steel and chemical industries.
 The founder of the mission was Fr Joseph Dugdale, and his architect was the great architectural and Catholic polemicist, A.W.
 Pugin.

 The north aisle and lower part of the tower were added in 1866 at a cost of £1,300.
 In 1870 there followed the south aisle and sanctuary by Goldie & Child, added at a cost of £4,000.
-These additions are visible in figure 1.
 The upper stage of the tower and a clerestory were added in 1909, along with the presbytery, from designs by Hadfield of Sheffield.

 The church was reroofed in 1970 when the sanctuary was also reordered in accordance with Vatican II principles.
-The earlier appearance of the interior is shown in figure 2; this included a nave pulpit with elaborate Gothic canopy, altar rails, polychrome decoration at the east end and Gothic altars with elaborate reredoses in the Sacred Heart and Lady chapels.
+The earlier appearance of the interior included a nave pulpit with elaborate Gothic canopy, altar rails, polychrome decoration at the east end and Gothic altars with elaborate reredoses in the Sacred Heart and Lady chapels.

 The exterior is described in the list entry (below).
 Pugin’s work remains a matter of historical importance and his west façade shows his careful attention to reproducing the best exemplars of medieval architecture.
 The 1840s roof remains, although altered by the addition of the clerestory.
 The no-doubt very necessary subsequent expansion of the building has overwhelmed the 1840s work.
 That of 1908-09 has a particularly strong effect with the obtrusive clerestory and a weakly detailed tower.